 Inverlochy Castle, Scotland

 Can you really go past a castle for a dose of winter luxe – I mean really?
-Located in Fort William in the Scottish Highlands, let your Disney dreams come true in Inverlochy Castle Hotel.
-This castle turned hotel/restaurant is designed to let you enjoy the harshest winters in comfort and style.
+Let your Disney dreams come true in Inverlochy Castle Hotel.
+Perfect as a weekend away or even as part of a road trip around Scotland, this castle is located in Fort William in the Scottish Highlands.
+This castle-turned hotel/restaurant is designed to let you enjoy the harshest winters in comfort and style.

 Fort William is a historic and popular town, with local sights including the carefully winding Jacobite train, (made famous by the Harry Potter movie series as the Hogwarts Express) and a terrain perfect for hiking, mountain biking, and exploring the outdoors.